 For me, it’s a tougher sell.
 I think Tell Me is a promising idea with an intriguing structure, and I applaud the goal of focusing tightly on a single character’s inner life.
 But the show fails in the execution.
 Webber’s sometimes appealingly tuneful music is often undermined by Black’s clumsy, crude lyrics.
 Tell Me runs not much more than an hour, and the shorthand storytelling makes it difficult to follow the emotional twists and turns.
 One minute, the Girl seems dewy and sincere; the next, she’s tough and calculating.
 In this production, a series of distracting on-stage costume changes contribute to the sense of schizophrenia.

 Clothing aside, there are some clever and resourceful touches in Debi Marcucci’s staging, and musical director Ryan Touhey supports ably from the keyboard.
-Julia Udine (the Girl) is exceptionally attractive.
-Her voice is also lovely, as long as she’s not applying too much pressure, but the Webberian signature climaxes turn harsh.
+Julia Udine (the Girl) is an appealing, exceptionally attractive performer.
+(Lest you think the latter comment is objectifying, I should add that it appears to be a key directorial point here, as the staging has her frequently strutting about and coquettishly changing clothes in the audience’s view.)
+Udine’s voice is also lovely, as long as she’s not applying too much pressure, but the Webberian signature climaxes turn harsh.
 Udine clearly tries hard to mark the character’s stages of development; it isn’t her fault that there simply isn’t enough material to work with.

 I’m not generally a believer that bigger is better, but the inevitable conclusion is that—in Sir Andrew, at least—it is.
 He is the proven master of grand theatrical effects.
 But in Tell Me on a Sunday, portrait-painting in miniature is elusive.